mjclemente/cfcat/README.md

 #### `search( required struct data )`
 Search and iterate through all public images.
 For the `data` arguments, see the [documentation](https://docs.thecatapi.com/api-reference/images/images-search#request-parameters) for available parameters.

+#### `searchByCategory( required any category, required struct data )`
+Convenience method to define a category of images to search within (i.e. only cats in sunglasses).
+The `category` argument can be a single id, a comma separated list, or an array of category ids.

 #### `getRandom()`
 Convenience method that delegates to `search()`, which returns a random image when no parameters are provided

+#### `getRandomGif()`
+Convenience method that delegates to `search()` and provides the mime type argument.
+Sometimes you just need cat gifs.

 #### `listBreeds()`
 List available cat breeds and their properties